Connection matrices in combinatorial topological dynamics: Connection matrices in Lefschetz complexes

+With any acyclic partition of a Lefschetz complex one can associate a connection matrix.
+In order to make use of the theory developed in the previous section, we first need to recognize the Lefschetz complex as a poset filtered chain complex.
+Thus, assume that~$\cE$ is an acyclic partition of a Lefschetz complex~$X$.
+Then the module~$C(X)$ spanned by the cells of~$X$ admits the $\cE$-gradation

-We have the following proposition. \begin{prop} The triple $(\cE,C(X),\bdy^\kappa)$ with an $\cE$-admissible partial order $\leq$ on $\cE$ and the $\cE$-gradation \eqref{eq:cE-gradation} is a poset filtered chain complex. \end{prop} \proof We need to prove that $\bdy^\kappa$ is a filtered module homomorphism, that is, $\bdy^\kappa$ is an $\alpha$-filtered module homomorphism with $\alpha=\id_{\cE}$.
+We have the following proposition. \begin{prop} The triple $(\cE,C(X),\bdy^\kappa)$, with an $\cE$-admissible partial order~$\leq$ on~$\cE$, and the $\cE$-gradation~\eqref{eq:cE-gradation}, is a poset filtered chain complex. \end{prop} \proof We need to prove that $\bdy^\kappa$ is a filtered module homomorphism, that is, $\bdy^\kappa$ is an $\alpha$-filtered module homomorphism with $\alpha=\id_{\cE}$.
 For this, we will verify \eqref{eq:id-filt-hom-downset} of Corollary~\ref{cor:filt-hom} for $M=C(X)$ and $L=\cD\in\Down(\cE)$.
 Then one immediately obtains $M_L=C(X)_\cD=C(|\cD|)$, and we need to verify that the inclusion $\bdy^\kappa(C(|\cD|))\subset C(|\cD|)$ holds.
-But, this follows from Proposition~ \ref{prop:closed-subcomplex}, because, by Proposition~ \ref{prop:convex-lcl}(i), the set $|\cD|$ is closed.
+But, this follows from Proposition~\ref{prop:closed-subcomplex}, because, by Proposition~\ref{prop:convex-lcl}(i), the set $|\cD|$ is closed.
 Thus, by Corollary~\ref{cor:filt-hom}, we see that the boundary homomorphism is $\id_{\cE}$-filtered.
 Therefore, $(\cE,C(X),\bdy^\kappa)$ is a poset filtered chain complex.

-Proposition~ \ref{prop:Lefschetz-filtered-chain-complex} lets us define the Conley complex and connection matrices of acyclic partitions. \begin{defn} {\em By a {\em filtration} of an acyclic partition $\cE$ of a Lefschetz complex $X$ we mean a poset filtered chain complex $(\cE,C(X),\bdy^\kappa)$ with $\cE$ ordered by an $\cE$-admissible partial order.
-The {\em Conley complex} and the associated {\em connection matrices} of $\cE$ are defined as the Conley complex and the associated connection matrices of the filtration of $\cE$, that is, the Conley complex and connection matrices of~$(\cE,C(X),\bdy^\kappa)$. } \end{defn}
+Proposition~\ref{prop:Lefschetz-filtered-chain-complex} lets us define the Conley complex and connection matrix of an acyclic partition of a Lefschetz complex.
+For this we consider poset $\cE$ as an object of $\DPSet$ with the distinguished subset $\cE_\star$ satisfying \eqref{eq:P-star-condition}, that is we assume that $C(E)$ is homotopically inessential for $E\in\cE\setminus\cE_\star$. \begin{defn} {\em By a {\em filtration} of an acyclic partition~$\cE$ of a Lefschetz complex~$X$ we mean a poset filtered chain complex~$(\cE,C(X),\bdy^\kappa)$ with~$\cE$ ordered by an $\cE$-admissible partial order.
+The {\em Conley complex} and associated {\em connection matrix} of~$\cE$ is defined as the Conley complex and associated connection matrix of the filtration of~$\cE$, that is, the Conley complex and respective connection matrix of~$(\cE,C(X),\bdy^\kappa)$. } \end{defn}